v1605/gbs-remote/README.md

   }
 ]
 ```
-'POST /api/presets' with a JSON body containing the id and/or display of a prese.
+'POST /api/presets' with a JSON body containing the id and/or display of a preset.
 If found, the gbscontrol will switch to that preset.

 ## Development setup